WhitehillGroup/RankCache/README.md

 3. Parent the module to a place it can be accessed by both the client and server (ideally `ReplicatedStorage`)

 ### Method 2: GitHub Releases
-1. Download the latest rbxm release from [the GitHub releases](https://google.com)
+1. Download the latest rbxm release from [the GitHub releases](https://github.com/TheCakeChicken/RankCache/releases)
 2. Drag the downloaded file into studio
 3. Parent the module to a place it can be accessed by both the client and server (ideally `ReplicatedStorage`)

 ### Method 3: Rojo
 1. Download the GitHub repository to your computer.
 2. Install [Rojo](https://rojo.space/) and all associated Studio/VSC plugins.
 3. Use Rojo to sync the RankCache library into your Studio project.
+(Or build the library using `rojo build -o RankCache.rbxm`)

 ## Basic Usage
 ```lua